 Children as young as 3 years old can start having private lessons in most resorts.
 Too young, you think?
 Well, next time you see a group of ski-clad munchkins gracefully meander past you, in perfect unison, on a tricky Red, just ask yourself how old you think they are.
 It seems like local Alpine children get their first pair of skis before they can even walk!

 Of course, every child is different and being raised on the slopes makes it much easier for local children.
-The most important thing to consider for your child is: will they be able to understand and communicate with the instructor and other adults?
+The most important thing to consider for your child is whether: will be able to understand and communicate with the instructor and other adults.

 Lesson duration is important also.
-Your little ones will not be able to last very long in the cold without getting grumpy, especially clad in clunky ski-wear, helmet and boots.
+Your little ones will not be able to last very long in the cold without getting grumpy, especially clad in clunky ski wear, helmets and boots.
 Their strength and motor skills are still developing so they will get tired easily.
 The last thing you want is for your little treasure to go into a tantrum midpoint between lift stations – that would be a torturous decent!
-No, short lessons with plenty of breaks is the way ahead.
+No, short lessons with plenty of breaks are the way ahead.

 Every child is different and learns new skills at a different pace.
-Yes, Dad may well want to have that motivational speech with young Johnny at the top of the Black run before they both hurl themselves down slope.
-But, 3-year old Johnny might have different ideas.
+Yes, Dad may well want to have that motivational speech with young Johnny at the top of the Black run before they both hurl themselves down the slope.
+But, 3-year-old Johnny might have different ideas.
 So, Dad, temper your expectations at the start.

 There are other factors that will determine when your child should start skiing:

 - Will they be OK with the instructor?
 They may have taught Franz Klammer how to downhill, but your instructor’s experience with children may be limited.
 How used is your child to meeting new adults and children?
 Are they used to being separated from their parents for a few hours; at daycare for instance?
 These are things for you to consider.